-Yet unlike the Victorian variation, the Hanakotoba continues to evolve today and embraces many flowers that didn’t exist when it first began centuries again.
+Yet unlike the Victorian variation, the Hanakotoba continues to evolve today and embraces many types of Japanese flowers that didn’t exist when it first began centuries again.
 This includes the relatively recent evolution of Orange Roses.

 Roses in general, symbolize romance and devotion, and the Orange variety is considered a particularly passionate and energetic pursuit of someone new.

 It can also symbolize a non-romantic but strong bond between two people, especially in burnt orange color.